Where did it all begin?

 She has produced innovative solutions to difficult problems.
 These include establishing loan funds for disabled people to start a business, and another for disadvantaged women who were unable to receive assistance from the traditional banking system.

 Frances has been a director on several larger organisations, as well as small community organisations and has an excellent practical understanding of the issues of governance in New Zealand.
-She is currently on the Board of Stellaris PTE Ltd and Stellaris Ltd.

 The New DirectorBy Ron Scott